 Some of the best shopping in the Southern states can be found on Broughton Street in historic downtown Savannah, Georgia.
 Though the street is just a few blocks long, it's packed with an eclectic mix of antique shops, thrift stores, upscale boutiques, and national retail chains.
-Here are some of the stores that top our list of the best in Savannah shopping:
+Daisy and I both love to hit the stores, and these are the stores that top our list as the some of the best in Savannah shopping.

 FTC Disclosure: This post contains affiliate links, which means we’ll receive a small referral fee from purchases at no cost to you.
 You can read our affiliate policy here.

 Savannah Shopping: Broughton Street

 Many of the local stores close between 5 – 7 p.m., so make sure you #shoplocal first and then move on to the national retailers afterwards.
 Stores like H&M and Urban Outfitters tend to keep later hours.